What to Expect at Healthy Core

 When you possess the right skills and exercises to manage your condition in the future.

-If you are no longer suitable for treatment at our clinic.
+If you are no longer suitable for treatment at our clinic or you are not making expected progress.

 What if You are Not Ready to be on Your Own?

-You have the option to schedule a monthly Phase II appointment for a check-in with your therapist and to receive manual therapy.
-This is regarded as "maintenance" and might not be covered by health insurance.
+You have the option to schedule a 30-minute monthly Phase II appointment for a check-in with your therapist to receive manual therapy.
+This is regarded as "maintenance" and may include dry needling.

-You may arrange a wellness dry needling session monthly or as frequently as necessary.
+You may arrange a 15-minute monthly dry needling session.

 Your therapist can leave your chart open for a brief period and periodically check on your progress independently.
 You can come back for a tune-up session later if you experience a flare-up.
 If more than a year has passed or you need assistance with a different issue, we will arrange a re-evaluation with your therapist.

 We are committed to identifying the root cause of the issue and equipping you with the skills to proactively manage your health.
-You don't need to endure pain and dysfunction and a solution is available!
+Pain and dysfunction does not have to be part of your life and a solution is available!
 We look forward to collaborating with you to achieve optimal living and health.